 When the weather warms up, many Chicagoans would agree that there’s no better way to explore the city than by boat, whether that’s Lake Michigan or the Chicago River.
 If your bachelorette crew is down to get out on the water, Chicago has plenty of options.

-Island Party Boat, with locations along the Chicago Riverwalk or Monroe Harbor, opens for the season on April 9.
+Island Party Boat, with locations along the Chicago Riverwalk or Monroe Harbor, opens for the season in April.
 Whether you’re looking for tiki-themed party boats or smaller pontoon boats fit with a waterslide, there are plenty of party-ready options.

-For brides looking for a unique spin, the Chicago Electric Boat Company (opening April 15) is home to the city’s first ever BYOB cycleboat.
+For brides looking for a unique spin, the Chicago Electric Boat Company (opens in April) is home to the city’s first ever BYOB cycleboat.
 With eight cycling stations on each side, there’s plenty of room to be had and sights to be seen as you pedal your way across the river.

 Have drinks with a view